-Digital rights management uses technology to protect copyright of content.
+Digital rights management uses technology to protect the copyright of the content.
 Basically, with DRM, control of the digital content passes from the content owner to a computer program.

 A company may take several routes to DRM.
 For example, they can block forwarding of sensitive emails on their servers.
 Digital publishers can restrict access to, and copying and printing of their content.